|

 function calls will return failure, ensuring that the host process is

+unable to operate and terminates.
 Like powerd++(8) and loadrec(1) loadplay is core agnostic.
 Meaning that

 any core may have a .freq and .freq_levels sysctl handle.
 Due to this